A novelist can be accused of many things, but innocence hardly seems likely.

 “Yeah, I really liked your book,” the friend said.

-At my launch party for the book, we set up the gelato cones and my neighbor exclaimed, “You’re not going to do that scene are you?”
+At my book launch party, we set out the gelato cones, and my neighbor exclaimed, “You’re not going to do that scene, are you?”

 How did she know?

 “As soon as you invited me to the party, I bought your book.
-It was fun and I loved that scene.”
+I loved that scene.”

-In all innocence, I guess I was surprised people would actually read it, much less comment.
-Reviewers were kind, friends sincere, and even the ones who didn’t care for a “guy romance,” were complimentary.
+In all innocence, I was surprised that people would actually read it, let alone comment.
+Reviewers were kind, friends sincere, and even the ones who didn’t care for a “guy romance” were complimentary.

-I got several reviews that disappointed.
+Several reviews disappointed me.
 Several delighted me.
 People asked me to write another Navy SEAL story.

 (I’ve got another planned).

-It makes me grin like a silly woman, but it also feels odd–the people who lived in my mind for all those months of writing the book are now known to total strangers.
+I grin like a silly woman, but it also feels odd — the people who lived in my mind for all those months of writing the book are now known to total strangers.

 Surprised.

 And I agree with everyone.
-Mrs. Admiral Martin was my favorite character, too!
+I liked Mrs. Admiral Martin the best, too!

 Thank you for sharing your very personal thoughts about your writing journey.
 I never thought much about the effect of writing a book review until I started following authors on Facebook and Goodreads.
 Congratulations on your success!